revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-- Data can be streamed in the real-time / ingested in batches.
-Big Data is ingested in real-time, then it is ingested immediately as soon as data arrives.
+- Data can be streamed in the real-time / ingested in batches.Big Data is ingested in real-time, then it is ingested immediately as soon as data arrives.

 - When data is ingested in batches using the Data ingestion pipeline, data items are ingested in some chunks at a periodic time interval.